vilarone/ng2-electron-builder/README.md

 cd ng2-electron-builder
 npm install

-# make local npm link angular-cli . keep this if no use electron remote into angular
+# make local npm link angular-cli . keep this if not using electron remote into angular
 npm link angular-cli

 # run electron application